“The wound is where the light enters.”

 -

-Poor memory (for the incident or for the past)
+Poor memory (for a specific experience or for parts of the past, in general)

 -